Gxllii/Gxllii.github.io/_pages/about.md

 # 🏢 Professional Services
 * Artifact Evaluation Committee Member for *International Symposium on Code Generation and Optimization (CGO), 2022*
 * Program Committee Member for *BenchCouncil International Symposium On Benchmarking, Measuring And Optimizing (Bench), 2022, 2023*
 * Program Committee Member for *International Conference on Artificial Neural Networks (ICANN), 2018*
+* Journal Reviewer for *IEEE Transactions on Computer-Aided Design of Integrated Circuits and Systems (TCAD)*
 * Journal Reviewer for *IEEE Transactions on Neural Networks and Learning Systems (TNNLS)*
 * Journal Reviewer for *IEEE Transactions on Sustainable Computing (TSUSC)*
 * Journal Reviewer for *IEEE Transactions on Artificial Intelligence (TAI)*
 * Journal Reviewer for *ACM Transactions on Reconfigurable Technology and Systems (TRETS)*
 * Journal Reviewer for *ACM Transactions on Knowledge Discovery from Data (TKDD)*
 * Journal Reviewer for *Journal of Systems Architecture (JSA)*